 The above regulations shall be subject to amendment by the board of trustees in accordance with Article 129A of the Education Law.

 Individuals, student organizations, and private enterprises are not permitted to sell, promote, or peddle on the campus without prior approval and sponsorship.
+All advertising, marketing, or merchandising of credit cards is prohibited.

 Campus Sex Crimes Prevention Act Information